Return of the Stingray: The 2014 Chevrolet Corvette

 The Driver Mode Selector is easy to use via a rotary knob near the shifter.
 The Tour mode is the default setting for everyday driving; Weather mode is designed primarily for added confidence while driving in rain and snow; Eco mode is for achieving optimal fuel economy; Sport mode is for spirited road driving and Track mode is for track use.

 “Early in the development process, we spent time on the track, driving Corvettes hard.
-That experience shaped many parts of the interior, such as the instrument display in Track mode,” said Vaughn.
-“At 120 mph, you experience a sort of tunnel vision, as you concentrate on the next turn.
+That experience shaped many parts of the interior, such as the instrument display in Track Mode,” said Vaughn.
+“At 193 km/h, you experience a sort of tunnel vision, as you concentrate on the next turn.
 At that moment, you don’t need to know the next song playing on the radio.”

 Twelve performance parameters are adjusted with the selection of each mode, including: